 Truncheon arched an eyebrow.
 “Seriously?”

 A woman stepped through the door — she was blond, wearing goggles and a brown and black layered costume with a hood, a knobbed stick in her hand.
 “It’s not my fault you don’t know how to make an entrance, Trench,” she said, grinning.
-She was followed by an Asian woman in yellow and black, with bands of short crossbow bolts wrapped around her arms and legs, a crosshairs over her heart, and launchers on her wrists.
+She was followed by an Asian woman – woman? – in yellow and black, with bands of short crossbow bolts wrapped around her… no, their arms and legs, a crosshairs over their heart, and launchers on their wrists.
 A beautiful woman with long black hair in a red leather uniform followed — low cut, revealing a battered golden metal symbol embedded in her chest.
 Behind her, a green boy and blue girl, both scaled with manes of grey and blue hair followed.
 A girl in purple and orange with a mask, light skin and purple hair to match followed them, and behind them all, drifting in the air was a girl… a girl in a blue minidress with black tights on underneath, a yellow demicape, and the thirteen point star that was perhaps the most famous symbol on the planet on her chest.